Lambda-Logan/address_hammer/README.md

 P.O box is not yet supported

-No full street suffices or state names are abbreviated and all address strings need a valid U.S state. e.i "michigan" will not become "MI" and "street" will not be coerced to "ST".
+No full street suffices or state names are automaticallly abbreviated and all address strings need a valid U.S state. e.i "michigan" will not become "MI" and "street" will not be coerced to "ST".

 # You can help
 If there is any unexpected result, please file a bug.
 This is especially important if you run into a USPS compliant address that is incorrectly parsed.